 3.

-Australian feedlots and processors will be able to access a new report in the NLIS to verify the deforestation status of the geolocations for cattle they wish to send to the EU to conduct their own due diligence process on for deforestation.
+Australian feedlots and processors will be able to access a new report in the NLIS to retrieve the geolocations the cattle they wish to send to the EU have been on since birth.
+They can then use this to conduct due diligence and verify the deforestation status.

 4.